Pictured Rocks National Park, Munising, Michigan - Upper Peninsula

 In our Michigan Upper Peninsula travels, we've been able to explore both the western and eastern ends of Pictured Rocks.
 The western end is anchored by Munising and the eastern end by Grand Marais.
 The most easily visited Pictured Rocks attractions are Munising Falls, Miners Castle, Miners Falls, the Grand Sable Dunes, the Log Slide Overlook and Sable Falls.
-County Road H58 runs along the southern edge of the National Park but is paved only at either end near the two bookend towns.
-Jo isn't a fan of driving sand roads, particularly during dry weather, so our exploration of the interior of the National Park was correspondingly limited.
-Yet what is more easily accessible is definitely worth visiting.
-(Note: In 2011 expect to see H58 fully paved)
+County Road H58 runs along the southern edge of the National Park and is now paved only for the entire length between the two bookend towns.

 While in Munising, we like staying at the Bay Furnance National Forest campground (actually in the little town of Christmas), a very nicely laid out campground on Lake Superior, with semi-modern facilities suitable for tent camping or RVs.
 At Grand Marais, we stayed at the Woodland Park municipal campground, also on the lake.
 The Grand Marais facility is fully modern with showers, electrical hookups, and dump station.